No new promises, please

-This comment is addressed to those fiscally conservative Members of the House of Representatives thinking of voting for pending health care legislation.
+This comment is addressed to those fiscally conservative Democratic Members of the House of Representatives thinking of voting for pending health care legislation.

 America is on an unsustainable fiscal path.
 If we do nothing to address this, within 25 years the U.S. government will default on its debt, with devastating consequences for the U.S. economy and society.